What is chlorine?

 Why is chlorine important in freshwater?

-Chlorine is most commonly used to disinfect public water supplies from pathogens, such as bacteria and viruses, that often grow in water supply reservoirs.
-To have healthy drinking water supply in cities, chlorine acts as an important part of the cleaning process!
-Sometimes, we find leftover traces of chlorine from water plants in our freshwater systems including lakes, rivers, and streams.
+We use chlorine to disinfect public water supplies from pathogens, such as bacteria and viruses.
+To have healthy drinking water supply in cities, chlorine acts as an important part of the cleaning process.
+Chlorine is used in water treatment plants, our water distribution systems, in supply reservoirs, including cisterns.
+It follows that we sometimes find leftover traces of chlorine from water treatment in our freshwater systems including lakes, rivers, and streams.
 Learn more about how chlorine is used to make our water safe to drink.

 Remember — all the water that comes out of your tap, as well as down your drain, comes from a water source and eventually finds its way back.